 Before joining the firm, Eric was a law clerk to the Hon.
-Samuel A. Alito at the U.S. Supreme Court and Chief Judge William H. Pryor at the Eleventh Circuit.
-Eric also served as a special counsel to Senator Lindsey Graham and as a Deputy Attorney General and the Assistant Solicitor General for the State of Alabama.
-In the latter role, he handled a variety of constitutional, criminal, and regulatory matters.
+Samuel A. Alito at the United States Supreme Court and Chief Judge William H. Pryor at the Eleventh Circuit.
+Eric also served as a special counsel to Senator Lindsey Graham in his capacity as chairman of the Senate Judiciary Committee and as a Deputy Attorney General and the Assistant Solicitor General for the State of Alabama.

 Co-author, A Kantian System of Constitutional Justice: Rights, Trusteeship, and Balancing, 6 Global Constitutionalism 377 (2017)